below/HelloSilicon/README.md

 While I pretty much assume that people who made it here meet most if not all required prerequisites, it doesn't hurt to list them.

-* You need [Xcode 12](https://developer.apple.com/xcode/), and to make things easier, the command line tools should be installed.
+* You need [Xcode 12.2](https://developer.apple.com/xcode/), and to make things easier, the command line tools should be installed.
 I believe they are when you say "Yes" to "Install additional components", but I might be wrong.
 This ensures that the tools are found in default locations (namely `/usr/bin`).
-If you are not sure, check _Preferences → Locations_ in Xcode.
+If you are not sure, check _Preferences → Locations_ in Xcode or run `xcode-select --install`.

 * All application samples also require [macOS Big Sur](https://developer.apple.com/macos/), [iOS 14](https://developer.apple.com/ios/) or their respective watchOS or tvOS equivalents.
 Especially for the later three systems it is not a necessity per-se (neither is Xcode 12), but it makes things a lot simpler.